stefanosAgelastos/cvEditorFront/README.md

 ### Description

 This is an SPA, made with Angular 5.
 This project was coded as an exam project for 5th semester's **(Spring 2018) elective course: Front End development** at KEA's Computer Science AP.
 For this project I got an excellent evaluation during the exam.
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
 You can see the demo, which is hosted on github pages.
-At the moment there's no server backend, so one cannot login.
+At the moment there's no server online, so one cannot login.

 </InfoPaper>